 Ethics in Translational Medicine II - Participant Related Issues

 Translational research presents new organizational, ethical, and legal challenges.
-Equally, it calls for collaboration and communication between different fields of omics, big data analytics and drug development and attention to the respect for involved participants.
-A number of dialogical situations in the translational journey of knowledge as well as the ethical questions pertaining to the complex nature of public-private partnerships in health will be identified and discussed in Ethics II.
+Equally, it calls for collaboration and communication between different fields of omics, big data analytics, and drug development with attention to the respect for involved participants.
+This situation calls for a trained ethical attention conscious of professional and personal values.

 The course is focused on participant issues.
-The fellows are asked to reflect ethically on him/herself as a researcher engaged in his/her field (touching on values, positions, relations, etc.).
-Other participant perspectives that can impact the fellow will eventually be incorporated in reflections (e.g. colleagues, patients, clinics, labs, objects, animal models, society, etc.).
+The participants are asked to reflect ethically on him/herself as a researcher engaged in his/her field (touching on values, positions, relations, etc.).
+Other participant perspectives that can impact the participant will eventually be incorporated in reflections (e.g., colleagues, patients, clinics, labs, objects, animal models, society, etc.).
 Ethical reflections will be promoted through lectures on translation and law.
-By using artefacts from Medical Museion fellows will also reflect on the ethical issues that these objects represent.
+By using artefacts from Medical Museion participants will also reflect on the ethical issues that these objects represent.

 To understand the moral and legal component in translational medical research by:

-- Acquiring competencies that will help identify, assess and resolve ethical and legal questions and provide an analytical framework of translational movements between different settings
+- Acquiring competencies that will help identify, assess, and resolve ethical and legal questions and provide a conceptual framework for addressing ethical questions

-- Ascertaining the interrelationship between ethical issues and the production of knowledge through omics, big data and pharma
+- Ascertaining the interrelationship between ethical issues and the production of translational knowledge

-- Developing dialogical competencies that will support the collaborative effort in generating data, informing clinical therapeutics and improving patient care
+- Developing dialogical competencies that will support the collaborative effort in generating data, developing clinical therapeutics, and improving patient care.

 BRIDGE - Translational Excellence Programme

 Upon completing the course, participants should be able to:

 - Understand the relationship between science and society.